Gibson Energy

-Gibsons is a Canada-based midstream oilfield service company in the oil and gas industry.
+Gibsons is a Canada-based midstream oilfield service company.
 Its assets include pipelines, oil storage facilities, as well as a refinery in Moose Jaw.
 It is listed on the Toronto Stock Exchange.

 History

 Gibsons was founded with the incorporation of its predecessor in 1953.
 It was initially a subsidiary of Hunting plc, a British firm in the same business.
 Gibsons was sold by Hunting plc to an energy industry focused private equity fund managed by Riverstone Holdings in December 2008, for C$1.2 billion.
 It was later listed on the Toronto Stock Exchange on June 14, 2011.

 In 2012, Gibson bought Omni Energy Services for $445 million.
 OMNI was an environmental services provider to the American oil and gas industry.

 In 2016, Gibsons Energy rejected a $2.8 billion acquisition proposal from a Singapore private equity firm.
 In 2017, it sold its industrial propane distribution business, Canwest Propane, to Superior Plus for $412 million.
 In 2017, its largest shareholder called for the company to sell its non-core assets, and consider selling the whole company.